Arkhaven logo

 "All bards?"

-“Aye.
-Not very usual, we know.
+"Aye.
+Not very usual, I know.
 Maybe that’s why we didn’t do so well for ourselves.
-Should’ve taken up with a few fighters instead.”
+Should’ve taken up with a few fighters instead."

-Throughout the next hour they garnered attention from passers-by.
-Some stopped to listen for a few beats, others hurried on.
-One academic looking fellow wanted to pay them to stop.
-He wanted to enjoy the park in peace.
+Throughout the next hour, they garnered attention from passers-by.
+Some stopped to listen for a few beats, while others hurried on.
+One academic-looking fellow wanted to pay them to stop, preferring to enjoy the park in peace.
 The old men played their most boisterous song in response.

-They didn’t make a lot of cash, but Rose couldn’t care about that.
+They didn’t get many coins tossed their way, but Rose couldn’t care less.
 She’d had fun.

 The fun continued when she was invited for lunch.
-She was hesitant to accept.
-She didn't want to infringe.
+She was hesitant to accept, reluctant to impose.

-Thomas, the wild maned one – the one with the slightest hint of yellowing tusks, and an underbite to accommodate them – put his arms around her shoulders and grinned: "Com'on, kiddo.
+Thomas, the wild-maned man – the one with the slightest hint of yellowing tusks, and an underbite to accommodate them – threw his arm around her shoulders and grinned: "Com'on, kiddo.
 It'll be fun.
 There'll be supervision from a couple wives, there'll be more young'uns too.
 The more the merrier."

 "If you're sure?"

 "Solid ten/ten sure.
-Besides... we can't wait until forever to talk shop with you."
+Besides... we can't wait forever to talk shop with you."

-"Yeah kid.
-You bring that cute to the jam, you come have food with us."
+"Yeah, kid.
+You bring that cuteness to the jam, you come have food with us."

 "Okay."
 Rose’s enthusiasm grew.
 She was curious to talk more with these men.
-None of them gave her that creepy unsafe vibe a lot of the teachers at campus did.
-Or some men she bumped into in the tubes.
+None of them gave her that creepy, unsafe vibe a lot of the teachers at campus did.
+Or some of the men she had encountered in the tubes.

 "You've gotta come, kid.
 We might be old farts, but we can still tell when a girl's got groove.
-Gotta feed the next gen or we're toast, with all those bardic collage alumni and their so called 'music'."
+Gotta feed the next gen or we're toast, with all those Bardic College alumni and their so-called 'music'."

 As soon as she entered the private yard, Rose felt at home.
-A monstrous looking bungalow – it had several extensions in a mishmash of colours – was standing watch over a collection of individuals that were loud, rambunctious and affectionate.
+A monstrous looking bungalow – it had several extensions in a mishmash of colours – stood watch over a collection of assorted individuals that were loud, rambunctious and affectionate.

-There were children screaming, there were men shouting, there were women busying themselves with all sorts of tasks.
-Long tables had been set out flanked by benches.
+There were children screaming, men shouting, women busying themselves with all sorts of tasks.
+Long tables had been set out on the grass, flanked by benches.

 "Is today a special day?"
-Rose had made it here on the back of a motorised trike.
+Rose had travelled here perched on the back of a motorised trike.
 The crystal that powered the death trap had hummed ominously the entire way.
-Her butt was a little numb from the saddle and the buzzing.
+Her butt was still a little numb from the hard saddle and persistent buzzing.

 "Nah, just Thaumday."